Hello

 Death, dying and making meaning of life has run through my personal and professional life for over fifteen years.
 I have an innate curiosity and exploring mortality is, for me, a deeply rewarding practice that draws together so many aspects of being a human in the world.
 To support a person as they face their death is an honour and a privilege.

-My entry into the world of death and dying happened at the sharp end, working for many years in children’s palliative care.
-None of the consolations of a long life applied here, and yet I saw professionals, communities and families work with love and determination to make short lives as rich, supported and comfortable as possible.
+My entry into the world of death and dying began with working for many years in children’s palliative care.
+I am deeply grateful for having been part of a community of professionals that supported families with care and determination to make short lives as rich and comfortable as possible.

 Since then, my professional life has involved working as a CEO of one counselling charity, Trustee of another, and a caseworker supporting people with a huge variety of extremely challenging personal circumstances.
-I have received a Crossfields Institute Quality Mark certificate following completion of Living Well Dying Well’s Introduction to a Person-Centred Approach to Death and Dying, and am a member of End of Life Doula UK.
+As a Death Doula I bring considerable personal experience as well as a Crossfields Institute Quality Mark certificate following completion of Living Well Dying Well’s Introduction to a Person-Centred Approach to Death and Dying.
+I am currently in training, completing a Diploma in Living Well Dying Well's Person-Centred Approach to Death and Dying, and am a member of End of Life Doula UK.
+I continuously develop my skills as a Doula, both formally and informally.

 Life, relationships and families are complex and I recognise, without judgement, the difficulties and pain this can cause.
-I have family experience of death including neurodegenerative conditions, suicide, life-threatening illness in early adulthood and death involving estrangement.
+I have family experience of death including neurodegenerative conditions, suicide, life-threatening illness in early adulthood, unexpected and unattended death and death involving estrangement.

-How we navigate life, the universe and everything can be understood through many lenses.
-I particularly take inspiration from the body, nature and cultures that have integrative worldviews, with story in many forms at the heart of this.
-It is my strong belief that more open conversation around death can offer our society wildly more than merely improved funeral planning.
+How we navigate life, the universe and everything can be understood through many lenses, with story often at the heart of this.
+It is my deep belief that more open conversation around death can offer our society wildly more than merely improved funeral planning.
 When we fully occupy our mortality, we become participants in a way of living that extends far beyond our own individual bodies and minds.

-The death of my father brought together these long running threads into a clear calling to work with people as they approach the end of their lives.
+The death of my parents brought together these long running threads into a an offering of presence and support for people as they approach the end of their lives.

 I live in Bristol with my partner, two children and small garden full of growth and decay.